 All three catacombs along the Appian Way have a reduced ticket of €5 for children between 7 and 16 years old, school groups, archeology and art history students, and religious clergy people with certification on hand.

 Tourist Discount Passes

-Tourist attraction passes offer discounts by the ability to bundle multiple ticket prices together.
+Tourist attraction passes offer discounts through the ability to bundle multiple ticket prices together.

 This saves you both time and money, as you don't have to wait in line for multiple, full-price tickets!

-- 20% Discount Normal Entry for Rome City Pass holders.
+- 20% Discount on Normal Entry for Rome City Pass holders.

 - €10 off the €42 price of a 4-hour Catacombs Tour with the Rome City Pass.